-EASY/Exit allows installations to take advantage of the ‘hidden’ functionality available in z/OS and DFSMShsm without the need for complex, hard-to-maintain assembler language exit routines.
+EASY/Exit is a powerful tool for installations that want to replace existing exits and take advantage of all the ‘hidden’ functionality available in z/OS subsystems such as DFSMShsm, FTP, MPF, TSO, JES2, and others without the need for assembler language code or complex recovery procedures.

 z/OS, OS/390, and many IBM program products provide exits which give installations the ability to extend the scope and functionality of the system.
 Many companies gain a strategic advantage over their competitors through the use of customized system and product exits to provide critical features and function unavailable elsewhere.
 However, the use of such exits has sometimes been problematic because exits: